David Alfaro Siqueiros: Early art and politics

 Soon after, Siqueiros painted his famous mural Burial of a Worker (1923) in the stairwell of the Colegio Chico.
 The fresco features a group of pre-Conquest style workers in a funeral procession that are carrying a giant coffin, decorated with a hammer and sickle.
 The mural was never finished and was vandalized by students at the school who did not agree with the work's overtly political subject matter.
 Eventually, the entire mural was whitewashed by the new Minister of Education who succeeded Vasconcelos.
 The Syndicate became ever more critical of the revolutionary government, due to the State's failure to deliver on promised reforms.
 As a result, its members faced new threats to cut funding for their art and the newspaper.
 A feud within the Syndicate—regarding a choice between publishing El Machete or losing financial support for mural projects—led to Siqueiros moving to the forefront of the organization, when Rivera left in protest over the decision to prioritize politics over art.
 Despite being dismissed from a post at the Department of Education in 1925, Siqueiros remained deeply involved in labor activities, in the Syndicate as well as the Mexican Communist Party, until he was jailed and eventually exiled in the early 1930s.

 After spending many years in Mexico and being heavily involved in radical political activities, Siqueiros went to Los Angeles, California in 1932 to continue his career as a muralist.
-Working in a collective unit that experimented with new painting techniques using modern devices such as airbrushes, sprayguns and projectors, Siqueiros and his team of collaborators painted two major murals.
+Working in a collective unit that experimented with new painting techniques using modern devices such as airbrushes, spray guns and projectors, Siqueiros and his team of collaborators painted two major murals.
 The first, entitled Street Meeting, was commissioned for the Chouinard School of Art.
 It depicts a group of workers of mixed ethnicities listening to an angry labor agitator's speech during a break in the workday.
 The mural was washed over within a year of its unveiling – due to weather-related issues, and perhaps the Communist content of the work.
 Siqueiros' other significant Los Angeles mural, Tropical America (full name: América Tropical: Oprimida y Destrozada por los Imperialismos, or Tropical America: Oppressed and Destroyed by Imperialism), was commissioned shortly after the unveiling of Street Meeting, and was to be painted on the exterior wall of the Plaza Art Center that faced the busy Olvera Street.
 Tropical America depicts American imperialism in Latin America, a much more radical theme than was intended for the work.
 Although it received generally favorable criticism, some viewed it as Communist propaganda, which led to a partial covering in 1934 and a total whitewash in 1938.
 Eighty years later, the Getty Conservation Institute performed restoration work on the mural.
 As no color photographs of Tropical America are known to exist, conservators used scientific analysis and best practices to get at the artist's vision of the mural.
 It became accessible to the public on its 80th anniversary, October 9, 2012.
 The América Tropical Interpretive Center that opened nearby is dedicated to the life and legacy of David Alfaro Siqueiros.